mwhittaker/enforced_invariant_confluence/README.md

 This repository contains some [theoretical pencil-and-paper work](doc) to characterize with which CRDTs and invariant languages can I-confluence be enforced.
-It also contains some [fully implemented prototypes](src) which implement the decision procedures which have been outlined with pencil-and-paper.
+It also contains some [an early prototype](ocaml) and [a more fleshed out prototype](iconfluence) which implement the decision procedures that have been outlined with pencil-and-paper.